Python-Markdown/markdown/docs/extensions/api.md

 Actually it would not be necessary to create the above inline processor.
 The fact is, that example is not very DRY (Don't Repeat Yourself).
 A pattern for `**strong**` text would be almost identical, with the exception that it would create a `strong` element.
-Therefore, Markdown provides a number of generic inlineprocessor subclasses that can provide some common functionality.
+Therefore, Markdown provides a number of generic `InlineProcessor` subclasses that can provide some common functionality.
 For example, strike could be implemented with an instance of the `SimpleTagInlineProcessor` class as demonstrated below.
 Feel free to use or extend any of the `InlineProcessor` subclasses found at `markdown.inlinepatterns`.